 Cost of Contact Lenses

-We offer you competitive online pricing for a wide range of vision needs and wearing preferences.
+We give you competitive online pricing for a wide range of vision needs and wearing preferences.
 You can reorder the lenses you already wear, save up to 70% on select orders, and potentially pay less than you would through traditional retail channels.

 to